-Transcendent Compounds are without doubt the safest mind altering substances known to humanity.
+Transcendent Compounds, a subclass of Entheogens, are without doubt the safest mind altering substances known to humanity.
 They are non-toxic, non-addictive and psychologically safe in an appropriate dose, set and setting.

 While it is understand that many may doubt my claims on this the science behind these claims is as about as definite as can be.
 In this post, I will be looking at some of the science and highlighting what research has to say about Transcendent Compounds.